Hardware Provider Onboarding

 Run the following command to install Go 1.23 on your system, if not already installed:

-For detailed installation instructions, refer to the official Go documentation.
+For detailed installation instructions, refer to the .

 Run the following commands to install the necessary packages: